writethedocs/www/docs/conf/australia/2018/sponsors/prospectus.rst

 Workshop/Mini-Workshop
 ----------------------

-Sponsor a Workshop, where we get a quality hands-on session for participants.
+Sponsor a workshop, where we get a quality hands-on session for participants.

 Party
 ------